-Last week, we started talking about selling private label on Amazon.
+Last week, we started talking about selling This is what you call products manufactu… More on Amazon.
 More specifically, we discussed sourcing for PL sellers.
 We also briefly talked about ways to defend your brand on Amazon.
 This week, let’s see what it takes to find and outsmart your competition on Amazon.

 The PL Seller’s Competitors